 As a runner, fueling your body involves more than simply carbo-loading to meet increased energy demands.
-Endurance runner and nutrition Expert Claire Shorenstein shares three essential health goals for all runners as they train for their next race.
+Here are three essential health goals for runners to consider as they train for their next race.

 When we think about nutrition for runners, our minds often conjure up images of sports drinks, gels, and pasta.
 However, sports nutrition goes beyond sugars, electrolytes, and starches; it is founded upon healthy, balanced eating that includes a variety of real foods to offset the demands of hard training.

 Runners must focus on consuming enough calories to fuel all those miles, but also need to choose the right types of calories to optimize performance and recovery while reducing injury risk.

 Here are three key areas to focus on when you are training for your next big race: